gnewton/struct2dot/README.md

 ##Convert Go structs to GraphViz dot format.

-**Note that this was built to deal with the use case of wanting to visualize complex XML, so this is not a generic visualizer for Go data structures.**
+**Note that this was built to deal with the use case of wanting to visualize complex XML (in this case generated from the XML by [`chidley`](https://github.com/gnewton/chidley)), so this is not meant to be a generic visualizer for Go types.**

 The worksflow to convert XMl to [Graphviz](html://www.graphviz.org)'s [`dot`](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29) format, for subsequent processing by [`neato`](http://linux.die.net/man/1/neato):